 The number of elective credits varies from programme to programme.
 Take a look at the programme-specific information in the e-prospectus for exact details.

 A minor is a cohesive set of courses that has been pre-approved by the university.
 A minor can allow you to explore subjects outside the boundaries of your own study programme.
 You can choose to follow a minor in Leiden or another university.
-There are special arrangements in place for Leiden students who would like to do a minor at Delft Technical University or the Erasmus University Rotterdam.
+There are special arrangements in place for Leiden students who would like to do a minor at Delft University of Technology or the Erasmus University Rotterdam.
 Read more about minors.

 You can also choose to put together your own set of courses, selected from those offered by Leiden University or another institute of higher education.
 Make sure to request permission from your study programme’s Board of Examiners before doing so.

 You can earn elective credits by studying or doing an internship abroad for a few months.
 Read more on our study abroad webpages or contact your international exchange coordinator or study advisor to find out about the options within your study programme.